 We aim to get all our orders despatched within 2 business days.
 Obviously, this will depend on the number of orders in our system and other issues beyond our control.
 If there is a delay, we will let you know.

 After that, it is up to the freight company.
 Once despatched you can follow the courier's tracking details to get a better timeline.
 But if you live in a remote it can take up to 8 business days, as our courier will sometimes hand off the delivery to a local third party courier.

 If you haven't received your package within the time frame stated on the order status page, let us know and we will get our investigator hats on.

-Before you get to the checkout, you will be able to select where and when you would like to pick it up.
+After you checkout, you will be able to select where and when you would like to pick it up.
 Please note: you will see our warehouse address throughout the process.
 This is a necessary thing for our merchant facility as that is where the inventory is stored.
 Put your order through.
 We will send you an email when your order is ready to pick up, the pickup email will have the location to confirm.

-By default it won't let you pick a time within 24 hours of your order for the warehouse and 48 hours for the market.
+By default it won't let you pick a time within 5 hours of your order for the warehouse and 48 hours for the market.
 So if you want to pickup from us at Moorooka on Tuesday, your order should be in by 8am on Tuesday morning (if you are awake then).
 If you want to pick up from Northey St on Sunday, please order before 9am on Friday, as there is no staff in the warehouse on the weekend.

 We are hoping to increase the number of pick-up options, but at this stage need to limit it to ensure smooth operations with the rest of our goings on.

 Unfortunately, we only ship to Australian addresses.